spread-ai/docs-appsmith-fork/docs/reference/widgets/checkbox.md

 #### onCheckChange

-This event defines the action that would be executed when the user checks or unchecks a checkbox.
+This event defines the action that would be executed when the user checks or un-checks a checkbox.
 It allows you to specify a list of [supported actions](../../reference/framework/global-functions.md) that can be triggered in response to the checkbox state change.

 ## Style properties